Oxim-a/QA-Portfolio/README.md

 That's why I:

 ⚪ Completed software testing courses at the IT Academy \
-⚪ I am doing an internship in ITBootcamp
+⚪ I completed an internship at ITBootcamp

 And now I am: